jobrouter/typo3-base/Documentation/Developer/Index.rst

 With :ref:`variables <variable-resolvers>` it is possible to add information to a process start which is resolved when submitting a form.
-This extension ships some variable resolvers already, e.g. for translation or language information.
+This extension ships some variable resolvers already, for example, for translation or language information.

 You can write your own variable resolvers dependent on your needs.
 Variable